A 12 gauge shotgun is an exceptional all-around weapon for home defense, especially when you build it to your preferences.

 Trijicon optics are manufactured with military and law enforcement needs in mind.
 This optic is rugged, has a 7075 aircraft-grade aluminum housing, with sealed lenses waterproof up to 100 feet.
 I didn’t run over this sight with my truck, but I didn’t baby it either.
 The MRO will take anything you dish out.

 Unless you’ve been living under the proverbial rock, you know this is not a complete list of possible home defense shotgun upgrades, but it will give you a good idea of some of the best choices available.
-In my mind, there’s no doubt that the shotgun is the best home defense weapon, but hopefully you will never have to wield The Hammer of God.
+In my mind, there’s no doubt that the 12 gauge shotgun is the best home defense weapon, but hopefully, you will never have to wield The Hammer of God.

 Editor’s Note: This article originally appeared in the November 2017 issue of Gun Digest the Magazine.